eduarias/beyonex/Readme.md

 the machine. (https://chromedriver.chromium.org/downloads)

 ## Run the test using Docker
+Right now by default, running tests will be successful for macbooks with ARM-based chips (M1 or M2).
+If you use macbooks with intel chips or use any other hardware, please first modify the docker-compose.yml file.

 To build the docker image for testing:

 `$ docker compose build`